-With some market underwriters reluctant to cover cyber risks I am also pleased that for the 2021 Policy Year the US\$150 million of annual aggregate cover across the membership will continue to be provided where the Computer Virus Exclusion Clause does not apply.
-Unlike many other insurers, the Association has not had a coronavirus exclusion clause applied to its reinsurance programme this year and so has been able to leave its cover for Members in this area unchanged.
+With some market underwriters reluctant to cover cyber risks, I am also pleased that again for the 2022 Policy Year the US\$150 million of annual aggregate cover across the membership will continue to be provided where the Computer Virus Exclusion Clause does not apply.
+Unlike many other insurers, the Association has not had a coronavirus exclusion clause applied to its reinsurance programme this year and so has been able to leave its cover for Members in this area unchanged as well.

-Members' needs are at the heart of all that we do and the Association will continue to support Members with competitive premium rates, wider cover, and superior service.
-It is pleasing to see a broad representation of the Membership on the new Members' Committee, a policy that the Association will maintain in future.
+Members' needs are at the heart of all that we do and the Association will continue to support Members with competitive premium rates, wider cover, and superior service as has been the case for many years now.